sercagal/material/week02-27sep2021/Visium.md

 Statistics:
 * quality score Q=-10log(e), where e is the error probability
+* comparing the different repeats helps to differentiate between sequencing errors and low-frequency mutations
 * p value to determine significance of beneficial mutations

 #### Sources: